tommitytom/RetroPlug/README.md

 |Select|Ctrl|
 |Start|Enter|

-There are also LSDj specific key bindings:
+There are also LSDj specific key bindings to actions:

 | Action | Default key |
 |--------|-------------|